george-hawkins/blender-donut-notebook/LEVEL-2.md

 * Press `x` to toggle your brush color from white to black and paint your image black, i.e. get it back to its original state.
 Remember that you can change the brush size with `f`.
 * Switch to the _Layout_ workspace and, in _Object Mode_, select the donut.
-* Switch to the _UV Editing_ workspace and, if the donut's vertices aren't already all selected in the right-hand _3D Viewport_, press `a` to select them all.
+* Switch to the _UV Editing_ workspace and in the right-hand _3D Viewport_:
+  * `alt-LMB` an edge running around the torus "tube", press `ctrl-E` and select _Mark Seam_.
+  * Do the same for an edge running around the inside of the hole.
+* You should now have two seams (marked in red) on the torus, now press `a` to select all vertices.
 * Then in the left-hand _UV Editor_, go to the _UV_ menu (to the left of _View_, _Select_ etc.), select _Reset_.
-* Then from the same menu, under the _Unwrap_ submenu, select _Follow Active Quads_ (and just click _OK_ in the small _Follow Active Quads_ dialog).
+* Then from the same menu, under the _Unwrap_ submenu, select _Follow Active Quads_ (and just click _OK_ in the small _Follow Active Quads_ operator panel).
 * Make sure the whole map is selected by pressing `a`.
 * Then, again from the _UV_ menu, select _Pack Islands_ and then, under the main _Edit_ menu, select _Adjust Last Operation_ and untick _Rotate_.
 * Then, yet again from the _UV_ menu, select _Constrain to Image Bounds_ (so that it becomes ticked).